 Important Information for Members

-A PA request is a form that your doctor fills out and sends to Health Choice.
-Our prior authorization department will review a standard request and make a decision within 14 calendar days.
-Your doctor will be notified if the service is approved or denied.
-If you would like to see a list of services that require your doctor to send in a PA request you can view the lists below:
+A PA request is a form your provider fills out and sends to Health Choice.
+Our prior authorization department will review the request and make a decision.
+A decision for a standard request is made within 14 calendar days and a decision for an expedited request is made within 3 calendar days.
+You and your provider will be notified if the service is approved or denied.

 There may be a time when you are so sick that you cannot make a decision about your own health care.
 You, or a representative chosen by you, have the right to make decisions to withhold resuscitative services, or to forgo or withdraw life-sustaining treatment within the requirements of Federal and State law with respect to advance directives [42 CFR 438.6].